AdobeDocs/commerce-cloud-service.en/help/getting-started/onboarding.md

 ### Add a user to your organization

-Every user must have an Adobe ID and must be a member of your Organization before you can grant them access to your Commerce Program.
+Every user must have an Adobe ID and must be a member of your Organization before you can grant them access to your Commerce program.

 **To add a user**: